Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source.

 If you have a contract with a licensed electricity retailer, please contact your retailer prior to making any arrangements with Hydro Ottawa to ensure your agreement allows for net metering.
 Confirmation from your retailer is required prior to any net metering installations.

-If you are an existing net metering customer and would like to enrol with an electricity retailer, confirmation from a licensed retailer is required in order to remain a net metering customer with Hydro Ottawa.
+If you are an existing net metering customer and would like to enroll with an electricity retailer, confirmation from a licensed retailer is required in order to remain a net metering customer with Hydro Ottawa.

 What is the delivery charge for the electricity that I generate?
 Is it fixed or variable?